-Why should you back up your device?
+You should have a backup system for your devices and this is why

 Like walking in quicksand

-It can be incredibly frustrating to have to start over on a Mac or iPhone and re-download content from those cloud services you love so much.
+It can be incredibly frustrating to have to start over on a Mac, iPhone, or iPad and re-download content from those cloud services you love so much.
 If you want to show your brother that cute photo of his nephew, you might as well invite him to stay for dinner because it's going to be a long time before everything is back on your phone again.
-Getting all of your music back onto your Mac from iTunes is like watching The Cure playing in slow motion (in other words, it takes forever and is really boring while you wait).
+Getting all of your music back onto your Mac from iCloud is like watching The Cure playing in slow motion (in other words, it takes forever and is really boring while you wait).

 If you're downloading apps, documents, movies, music, photos, and trying to get your settings in order again, you can be sure everything will run super slow for a while and chances are your battery life will suffer a little.

-TL;DR Why you backup your devices
+TL;DR Why you should back up your devices

-Because, even if you store all of your app purchases, music, and photos in iCloud and all of your spreadsheets, reports, and fan fiction in dropbox, starting from scratch on your device, whether it's a computer or a mobile device, is time-consuming, frustrating, and destroys your productivity for a period of time.
+Because, even if you store all of your app purchases, music, and photos in iCloud and all of your spreadsheets, reports, and fan fiction in Dropbox, starting from scratch on your device, whether it's a computer or a mobile device, is time-consuming, frustrating, and destroys your productivity for a period of time.

 Would you rather spend hours downloading files, reinstalling apps, and readjusting your settings or just tap "yes" when asked if you want to download from a backup and wait a few minutes for everything to go back to normal?